 A SIM cloning attack is a technical exploit where a hacker has physical access to a user’s SIM card and a cloning device.
 The attacker copies of victim’s chip and returns it to the phone.
 The target is tricked into restarting their device.
 The attacker powers on before the mark and hijacks calls and texts.

-Remember, you’ll want to ensure your cellular carrier has extra security in place to prevent anyone from updating the eSIM associated with your account as described above.
+Remember, you’ll want to ensure your cellular carrier has extra security to prevent anyone from updating the eSIM associated with your account, as described above.

 In this video (4m41s@2x), Hashoshi digs deeper into SIM swapping and how to avoid it.

-Another strategy to protect your personal phone number is through maintaining a separate work phone number and secondary smartphone device specifically for your professional life.
+Another strategy to protect your personal phone number is to get a separate work phone number and a secondary smartphone device specifically for your professional life.

 It’s an additional bill and yet another smartphone battery to keep charged, but this compartmentalization allows you to publicize your work phone online while protecting your personal cell phone number.
 Some employers issue a company-owned iPhone or Android phone.

-It’s kind of like in the movies when you see a character use a burner phone to make that quick phone call and throw it away right after.
+It’s like in the movies when you see a character use a burner phone to make that quick phone call and throw it away right after.

 If you often enter your mobile number online or fill out forms in real life, you might want to buy an inexpensive Android device with a prepaid, second phone number.

-6. Setup identity alert with a monitoring company.
+Set up identity alerts with a monitoring company.

-It’d be great if you had a digital bodyguard watching your back online.
+It’d be great to have a digital bodyguard watching your back online.
 They’d keep an eye out and let you know when a hacker or scammer is checking out your information, right?

-Thankfully, this exists in the form of identity alert with monitoring companies like LifeLock.
-Such services immediately alert you if your personal data has been compromised, accessed, or any suspicious activity occurs.
+Thankfully, this exists in identity alerts with monitoring companies like LifeLock.
+Such services immediately alert you if your data has been compromised, or accessed, or if any suspicious activity occurs.

+You can find yourself dealing with the annoying issue of incorrect public records for reasons that might not even be your fault.
 Imagine receiving calls from someone else who used your number and is now in foreclosure on their real estate properties.
-For reasons that might not even be your fault, you can find yourself dealing with the annoying issue of incorrect public records.
 The calls can be bothersome, but there’s also a risk of your phone number being in the wrong hands.

 We have discussed using two-factor authentication to add extra security to your account logins.

-To level up, we need to ensure the unique temporary codes aren’t compromised.
+To level up, we must ensure the unique temporary codes aren’t compromised.

-Handle your old smartphone with care when you are trying to dispose of it.
+Handle your old smartphone carefully when you are trying to dispose of it.